 ✅ R. H. Macy: The founder of the famous department store chain started seven failed business before finally succeeding with his first store in New York City.

 ✅ Soichiro Honda: Honda was turned down by Toyota Motor Corporation after interviewing for a job as an engineer.
 Out of work for an extended period, he started making scooters out of his home.

 ✅ Akio Morita: Morita founded Sony.
-His first product was a rice cooker that didn’t cook rice as much as it burned it, selling less than 100 units.
+His first product was a rice cooker that didn’t cook rice so much as it burned it, selling less than 100 units.
 This hindrance didn’t stop Morita and his partners as they pushed forward to create a multi-billion-dollar company.

 ✅ Bill Gates: Gates dropped out of Harvard and started a first (failed) business called Traf-O-Data with Microsoft cofounder Paul Allen.
 That didn’t stop him from creating the global empire that is Microsoft.

 ✅ Harland David Sanders: Better known as Colonel Sanders, his famous secret chicken recipe was rejected 1,009 times before a restaurant accepted it.
-(See above.)

 ✅ Walt Disney: He was fired by a newspaper editor because his supervisor claimed he “lacked imagination and had no good ideas.”
 He started a number of businesses that ended with bankruptcy and failure.